NUTRIENTS VS. INGREDIENTS

 Our goal is to provide every cat and dog with the nutrition that is precisely right for their individual needs – needs that vary with the pet’s breed, environment, age, weight, gender, digestion, genetic makeup and lifestyle.

-What’s in a dry food biscuit - or was we call it - kibble?
+What’s in a dry food kibble (i.e. biscuit)?
 More than you might think.

-We also take size, shape, texture and density into consideration when developing our biscuit and adapt it to the specific characteristics of each dog or cat breed's needs.
+We also take size, shape, texture and density into consideration when developing our kibble and adapt it to the specific characteristics of each dog or cat breed's needs.
 Labrador Retrievers, for example, are known for eating food very quickly, without chewing.
-Through extensive research, we developed a donut-shaped kibble that is designed to encourage chewing and works to slow down the speed of ingestion.
+Through extensive research, we developed a doughnut-shaped kibble that is designed to encourage chewing and works to slow down the speed of ingestion.

 The Persian cat, on the other hand, is known for its long, beautiful coat and flat (brachycephalic) face.
 Persians use the lower part of their tongue to pick up kibble, so we created an almond-shaped kibble that is easier for them to eat.

-A cat's or dog’s size and age is important when it comes to kibble size and texture.
-For example, the biscuit for a giant breed adult dog is much larger and more brittle than the kibble for a miniature breed puppy, which needs smaller, softer pieces.
+A cat or dog’s size and age is important when it comes to kibble size and texture.
+For example, the kibble for a giant breed adult dog is much larger and more brittle than the kibble for a miniature breed puppy, which needs smaller, softer pieces.

-Because biscuit's shape and size can impact many things like :
+Because the kibble's shape and size can impact many things like:

 We do not develop our foods based on buyer (human) trends, but instead develop every diet according to what we learn from cats and dogs.
-That is why you'll never find Royal Canin biscuits shaped like tiny bones or fish: We make different types of uniquely shaped biscuits specifically designed for the needs of your cat or dog.
+That is why you'll never find Royal Canin kibble shaped like tiny bones or fish: We make different types of uniquely shaped kibble specifically designed for the needs of your cat or dog.